UK breakdown coverGet a quote

 Melt the butter in a large pan.
 Add the leeks and cook gently for about

 Add the cream cheese and stir until melted.
 Season well, turn off the heat, and stir in the cheddar and chives.
 Leave to cool completely.

 Roll out one piece of the pastry on a lightly floured work surface, and use a dinner plate as a template to cut around to make a circle.
 Spread over the leek mixture, leaving a gap of 5cm all the way around the pastry circle.

 Roll out the other half of the pastry and lay it over the top.
 Press the edges down to seal, and trim them.
 Brush the surface of the pie with the egg mixture.
 Using a sharp knife, score curved lines on top of the pie and the edges.

 Bake at 180C for about 30 minutes, or until the top is golden-brown and the pastry cooked through.
 Serve warm.

 A fresh white wine works wonders with the pithivier.
 Virgin Wines recommends the 16 Little Black Pigs Pinot Grigio 2011 – it’s got a bit more depth to it than a standard Pinot Grigio, making it stand up to the strong flavours of the leeks and cheese nicely.
-This wine is also available in the Virgin Wines Can’t Go Wrong White Case – Rewards members save over £50.
+This wine is also available in the Virgin Wines Can’t Go Wrong White Case – AA members save over £50.